 Five Years Ago: Cinnamon Apple Cider Muffins

-If you HAVE to, you can leave out the mushrooms.
+Mushrooms: if you HAVE to, you can leave out the mushrooms.
 But they do add great flavor (and texture - I know, some of you are cringing right now).
 The idea is that they should be very finely minced so they meld perfectly into the meat mixture.
-I use this whole wheat bun recipe when I have the time (and usually have some of the finished, baked rolls in the freezer, which makes this meal easy peasy).
+Buns: I use this whole wheat bun recipe when I have the time (and usually have some of the finished, baked rolls in the freezer, which makes this meal easy peasy).
 I weigh out about 3 ounces of dough per bun, shape into a ball and then lightly flatten on the baking sheet so they bake more wide than they do tall.
 Clearly, though, storebought buns are going to work just fine here as well!

-If you HAVE to, you can leave out the mushrooms.
+Mushrooms: if you HAVE to, you can leave out the mushrooms.
 But they do add great flavor (and texture - I know, some of you are cringing right now).
 The idea is that they should be very finely minced so they meld perfectly into the meat mixture.

-I use this whole wheat bun recipe when I have the time (and usually have some of the finished, baked rolls in the freezer, which makes this meal easy peasy).
+Buns: I use this whole wheat bun recipe when I have the time (and usually have some of the finished, baked rolls in the freezer, which makes this meal easy peasy).
 I weigh out about 3 ounces of dough per bun, shape into a ball and then lightly flatten on the baking sheet so they bake more wide than they do tall.
 Clearly, though, storebought buns are going to work just fine here as well!